sinecoug/chauffeur_tracker/docs/overview/workflow.md

 layout: page
 ---

-# Workflow and key concepts
+# Workflow

-xyz
+The key concepts outlined below

-## Setting up the Chauffeur Tracker service
+## The Chauffeur Tracker service

 Driving schedules will surface in the Chauffeur Tracker service when they are created in the database and assigned to drivers (by driver {id}).
 If you’ve used the Chauffeur Tracker service previously, you’re already enrolled in the service and may have schedules to work with.